 Forming the Philippine Constabulary Band didn’t come with no challenges.
 But unlike what most Westerners believed at that time, Filipinos were never the ignorant, head-hunting savages who couldn’t play a single instrument by the time the Americans took over the Philippines.
 Rather, centuries of Spanish colonization exposed the natives to various European music and instruments.

 Therefore, by the time Loving started the auditions to find the best and the brightest talents among Filipinos, many were well-prepared.
-In fact, most came from a family of band musicians who used to perform in fiestas and important milestones such as marriage or death during Spanish era, while few were former trumpeters in Aguinaldo’s army.
+In fact, most came from a family of band musicians who used to perform in fiestas and important milestones such as marriage or death during the Spanish era, while few were former trumpeters in Aguinaldo’s army.

 Among the stand-out talents were Pvt.
 Pedro B. Navarro, who would later win a bronze medal at the 1904 St. Louis World’s Fair and become Loving’s first successor in 1916.
 Born in Ilocos Sur on September 17, 1879, the young Navarro entered the convent of San Agustin in Manila where he was put under the tutelage of master composer Marcelo Adonay.